For passing attacks to be successful, the quarterback must master the 3, 5, 7 steps and quick game footwork.

 The 7 step drop is something that is rarely used at the youth or high school level.
 It is used more in college and at the pro level.

-It also requires a solid offensive line, since it is long developing.
-Concepts that are associated with the 7 steps are usually “Shot plays”.
+It also requires a solid offensive line since it is long developing.
+Concepts that are associated with the 7 steps are usually “Shot plays.”
 This is when the coach wants to take a stab at a play downfield.
-Usually, this is a 6 man protection or a “Max protection”, meaning that there will be 7 or 8 players in to protect the QB.
+Usually, this is a 6 man protection or a “Max protection,” meaning that there will be 7 or 8 players to protect the QB.

-Routes that can be thrown off a 7 step may be flys, deep posts, post corner, post dig and corner post.
-A QB’s footwork for a 7 step drop is the same exact steps as a 5 step, except now with an extra crossover and plant.
-If the QB is in the gun and the team is running a 7 step concept, they will take a 5 step drop.
+Routes that can be thrown off a 7 step may be flys, deep posts, post corner, post dig, and corner post.
+A QB’s footwork for a 7 step drop is the same steps as a 5 step, except now with an extra crossover and plant.
+If the QB is in the gun and the team runs a 7 step concept, they will take a 5 step drop.

 Quick Game In Football

-Now, lets apply the 3 step drop.
+Now, let’s apply the 3 step drop.
 As I mentioned in the 3 step section, the QB must release the ball on his 3rd step or soon after.
-Quick game routes are meant to be short routes where the QB can get the ball out as fast as possible.
+Quick game routes are short routes where the QB can get the ball out as fast as possible.

-The first quick game route I will mention is the “hitch”.
-On this concept , every receiver is running a 5 yard hitch.
-For the QB, they must make a pre-snap read to determine where they will most likely throw the ball.
-For example, if the cornerback is 10 yards off from a wide receiver, the QB will take the easy quick game throw.
+The first quick game route I will mention is the “hitch.”
+On this concept, every receiver is running a 5-yard hitch.
+The QB must make a pre-snap read to determine where they will most likely throw the ball.
+For example, if the cornerback is 10 yards off from a wide receiver, the QB will take the easy, quick game throw.

-The next concept I will talk about is “Slant-flat”.
+The next concept I will talk about is “Slant-flat.”
 This may be mirrored on both sides of the field.
-The QB’s pre snap read will determine which side he is throwing the ball.
-For example, if there is 3 defenders on one side of the field and only 2 on the other, the QB should go to where there is 2 defenders.
-Once the ball is snapped, the QB should read the linebacker that is lined up on the slot receiver.
-If he runs to the flat , the slant should be thrown.
-If he stays home in a zone , the flat should be thrown .
+The QB’s pre-snap read will determine which side he is throwing the ball on.
+For example, if there are 3 defenders on one side of the field and only 2 on the other, the QB should go where there are 2 defenders.
+Once the ball is snapped, the QB should read the linebacker lined up on the slot receiver.
+If he runs to the flat, the slant should be thrown.
+If he stays home in a zone, the flat should be thrown.

-The quarterback must always know what he is taking for a drop back to make sure that the timing of the play is there.
+The quarterback must always know what he is taking for a drop back to make sure that the play’s timing is there.
 They must also understand why they are taking that drop on each particular play.

 The QB has a tremendous amount of pressure to succeed.
-In order to succeed under that pressure, they must be able to master the proper footwork.
+To succeed under that pressure, they must be able to master the proper footwork.